Dhaka’s air quality improves but still ‘unhealthy’ | The Asian Age Online, Bangladesh

-The air of Bangladesh’s capital Dhaka showed slight improvement on Tuesday morning but it was still classified as ‘unhealthy’ in the Air Quality Index (AQI).
+Although the air of Bangladesh’s capital Dhaka marked a significant improvement on Wednesday morning, it was still classified as ‘unhealthy’ in the Air Quality Index (AQI).

-Pakistan’s Lahore and Karachi occupied the first and third spots with scores of 195 and 186 respectively while Thailand’s Chiang Mai ranked second in the list of cities with worst air with 188.
+Pakistan’s Lahore and India’s Mumbai occupied the first and second spots with scores of 187 and 177 respectively while Poland’s Krakow ranked third in the list of cities with worst air with 176.

 When the AQI value is between 101 and 150, members of sensitive groups may experience health effects while general public is less likely to be affected.